Bed Bug Eggs, Why Their Hard to Kill

 Because bed bug eggs are small, it is hard to kill bed bugs.

 It is challenging to see bed bugs sometimes, let alone bed bug eggs.
-When you are doing DIY bed bug control services in your Kansas City home, you will sometimes fail because you were unable to find all the bed bug eggs that were cemented to a screw under your bed frame.
+When doing DIY bed bug control services in your Kansas City home, you will sometimes fail because you cannot find all the bed bug eggs cemented to a screw under your bed frame.
 That’s right, and female bed bugs will cement the eggs in a small crack in the bed frame, wall, light fixture, or under the carpet.
 How are you supposed to see the bed bug egg when it is out of sight?
 Oh, that’s right.
-Your not!
+You’re not!
 It’s not your fault.
 Professionals have specialized lights and equipment at their disposal, and it is still challenging to determine the full extent of a bed bug infestation in a home.

 When using chemistry to control bed bugs in your home

 When you use chemistry to control bed bugs in your home, the homeowner most likely does not have professional equipment to apply the liquid chemistry right or the dust.
 Most professional companies have specialized equipment to properly apply chemistry to cracks and crevices, in wall voids, and safely and effectively to the items in your home.
 Since professional equipment is more expensive than a plastic sprayer you get at the hardware store, most do-it-yourselfers do not have the right equipment.
-Most of the time, when you are using chemistry to control bed bugs, the eggs are the one thing that will cause a reoccurrence.
-Chemical has a hard time killing the bed bug eggs, and bed bugs can reemerge and start the process all over again.
+When using chemistry to control bed bugs, the eggs are the one thing that will cause a reoccurrence.
+The chemical has a hard time killing the bed bug eggs, and bed bugs can reemerge and start the process all over again.

-What can you do to make sure you don’t miss a single egg
+What can you do to ensure you don’t miss a single egg?